christian-konrad/chronicle-db-on-raft-thesis/src/06_conclusion.md

 We recommend that you should try to go for strong consistency, apply different discussed techniques (sharding/partitioning, partial replication... etc) and then work your way down the consistency levels until your system satisfies the practical (!) requirements, as theoretical considerations often do not manifest in real world applications.
 TODO cite again many of the strong consistent but HA and low latency systems we have discussed throughout the work

+TODO out-of-order: Violates strong consistency (not from the point of view of the event store, but from the point of view of client applications expecting a reliable stream of events); maybe allow to choose two consistency levels: strong consistency with exceptional out-of-order and "actual strong consistency"?

 #### Multiple Consistency Levels

+"A compromise is to allow multiple consistency levels to coexist in the data store." [@bravo2021unistore]

 - reference CAP and PACELC and describe our trade-offs, and if we could allow users to configure the trade-offs themselvesor
 - We could limit consensus to critical parts, like creating and evolving an event schema.
 (All clients agree to simultaneously make the change.), updating meta data and the quorum itself